google/cpp-from-the-sky-down/tafn/tafn.md

 ## Overcoming lack of meta-programmability

+The final limitation of using literal function names is that we cannot use meta-programming except for the pre-preprocessor token pasting.
+There is nothing in C++ language outside the pre-processor that can manipulate a function name.
+The only thing you can do with a function name is to call it or get a function pointer (which you may not be able to do if it is overloaded).
+The proposed feature would allow meta-programming and open up the following features.

 ### Overload sets

 When calling a generic function such as `transform` it is not convenient to pass in an overloaded function.
 We either have to specify the exact parameters, or wrap in a lambda.
 With this proposal, any `action tag` overload set can easily be passed to a generic overload using `action_tag_overload_set`.
 So if you have `action tag` `foo`, you can call